riannbarbosa/Applied-Work-Calculus-IVT/README.md

-# Applied-Work-Calculus-TVI-
+# Applied Work (Calculus TVI)

-Applied Work of Calculus Discipline - GEX178
+  Applied Work of Calculus I Discipline - GEX178

+- About the Intermediate Value Theorem.
+- Algorithm to find precisally the intermediate value interval (the root) between the x and y.